 Face coverings for individuals age 10 and older are required by City ordinance in public places in Round Rock when adequate social distancing is not possible.
 The ordinance also requires businesses to display a notice of the requirement.

 The Round Rock City Council unanimously approved the emergency ordinance June 29.
-Council members passed another ordinance Aug.
-27 to extend the face covering requirement through Oct.
+Update: The City Council readopted the ordinance on Oct.
+22 to extend the face covering requirement through Dec.
 28.

 The ordinance is in response to a steady increase in the number of COVID-19 cases and hospitalizations in Round Rock over the past month.

 “It’s important that we take immediate action to slow the dramatic increase of COVID-19 cases in our area,” Mayor Craig Morgan said.
 “While we are beginning to see more residents following health officials’ recommendations to wear masks, the goal of this emergency ordinance is to ensure everyone is doing their part to keep our businesses open and our community moving in the right direction.”

 Mayor Morgan emphasized face coverings and social distancing requirements as well as hygiene recommendations are strongly supported by healthcare providers serving the Round Rock community.

 “As the number of COVID-19 cases in Williamson County continues to climb, it’s critical that businesses and residents adhere to guidelines put in place by local health authorities in order to slow the spread of the virus,” said Jeremy Barclay, chief executive officer of St. David’s Round Rock Medical Center.
 “Wearing a mask when you are with people who aren’t part of your household, practicing good hand hygiene and maintaining a safe social distance from others have proven effective in preventing illness.
 This is particularly important when inside enclosed spaces, such as businesses.”